Introduction to Billing Code Systems

 HCPCS Level I is the CPT coding system; HCPCS Level II is usually referred to as HCPCS codes, described above.

-ICD-9-CM (International Classification of Diseases, 9th revision, Clinical Modification)
+ICD-10-CM (International Classification of Diseases, 10th revision, Clinical Modification)

-Healthcare professionals use these codes (which have 3 numeric digits followed by decimal point) to report diagnoses and disorders.
-The ICD-9-CM is maintained by the National Center for Health Statistics of the U.S. Public Health Service.
-The ICD-10-CM is in revised draft stage and is scheduled to replace ICD-9-CM on October 1, 2015.
+Healthcare professionals use these codes to report diagnoses and disorders.
+The ICD-10-CM is maintained by the National Center for Health Statistics (NCHS).
+The ICD-10-CM replaced the 9th revision (ICD-9-CM) on October 1, 2015.

-Note that ICD-9-CM V codes are used to record a condition influencing health status or broad types of procedural, administrative or screening encounters.
+Note that ICD-10-CM Z codes are used to record a condition influencing health status or broad types of procedural, administrative or screening encounters.
 They are often not accepted for billing purposes by third party payers.